What is American and Ethnic Studies?

 Areas of Knowledge

 Multiply-designated courses may not be double-counted as fulfilling two Areas of Knowledge.
-Courses may apply to both an Area of Knowledge requirement and an AMS major requirement.
+Courses may apply to both an Area of Knowledge requirement and an AES major requirement.

-Students admitted to the AES major prior to Autumn 2014 may be eligible to complete an older set of major requirements.
-Students with questions about their major requirements should contact an IAS advisor.
+Students admitted to the AES major prior to Autumn 2016 may be eligible to complete an older set of major requirements.

-The American and Ethnic Studies Curriculum advances the four core IAS learning objectives.
-Students taking courses and/or majoring in American and Ethnic Studies:
+The American & Ethnic Studies Curriculum advances the four core IAS learning objectives.
+Students taking courses and/or majoring in American & Ethnic Studies:

 1) Think critically about the relationship between power, inequality, resistance, difference, and social and environmental justice in the United States and in relation to the larger world.